j4321/tkFileBrowser/README.rst

       pictures or dispalying all files:
       filtypes=[("Pictures", "\*.png|\*.PNG|\*.jpg|\*.JPG'), ("All files", "\*")]

+    - okbuttontext: text displayed on the validate button, if None, the default text corresponding to the mode is used (either "Open" or "Save")

+    - cancelbuttontext: text displayed on the button that cancels the selection.

 * askopendirname

     Allow the user to choose a single directory.
 The absolute path of the